-How to discuss with the key people why and how to support and encourage participation and inclusion during the activities
+How to support and encourage participation and inclusion during the activities

 Luk olsem some people don't benefit equally from development not because they don't have the ability but because they have less choices and options.
 People can have less choices and options because they aren't educated, from a remote area, sick, disabled.
 Kain kain.
 As PNG develops, these people should get more choices and options.